Our Services

 Include:

-– Deliverables: What the client will receive at handover, such as source code, full repository access, deployment setup if included, documentation, test results, and handover guides.
+Non-functional requirements What the client will receive at handover is source code, full repository access, deployment setup if included, documentation, test results, and handover guides.

-– Definition of Done: What “done” means before the client approves the work.
+Definition of Don What “done” means before the client approves the work.
 This includes a checklist, bug limits like no critical issues, and proof such as a demo, passing tests, and written approval.

 Common risk